 Check out our video on the practice.
-You can choose from English, Swedish, Italian or German or even other languages if you choose the “auto-translate” option.
+You can choose subtitles in English, Swedish, Italian or German or even other languages if you choose the “auto-translate” option.

 Nowadays, conventional farming systems work with narrow crop rotations or even without any rotation.
 Conventional crop rotations commonly consist of 2-3 crops of which usually 2 are cereals.
 In particular conventional cattle farms are characterized by a high percentage of maize cropping, used as livestock feed.
-These cereals are cultivated with high inputs of synthetic nitrogen fertiliser, requiring a high-energy use to be produced and leading to direct nitrogen emissions when being applied on the crops.
+These cereals are cultivated with high inputs of synthetic nitrogen fertiliser, requiring a high-energy use to be produced.
 Further, as most of the cropped cereals, such as maize, are additionally associated with the problem of soil organic matter losses, a new approach is needed which reduced GHG emissions and other associated problems of the common crop rotation systems.

-Some of the farms introduce grain legumes, such as soya, beans, winter peas and lupines into their crop rotation or extended their share.
-These legumes substitute cereals cropped and help to fix nitrogen (reducing of N2O emissions) and additionally sequester carbon.
+- Introduced/extended grain legumes: farmers integrated grain legumes, such as soya, beans, winter peas and lupines into their crop rotation systems.
+These legumes substitute cereals and help to fix nitrogen and additionally sequester carbon.

-Some of the farms introduced forage legumes or extended their share in the crop rotation.
-This was done by enriching the proportion of N fixing plant specie in the current green manure mixture.
-The grass-legume biomass is harvested as hay or silage as livestock feed.
-Stockless farms also implemented optimized crop rotations with grass-legume leys and their harvested biomass was used by agreed cooperating livestock or biogas producing farms, respectively.
-The farm residues of the livestock/biogas farm, be they farmyard manure or biogas rest substrate, are brought back to the cropland of the stockless farm in amounts equivalent to the amount of nitrogen in the grass-clover biomass.
+Stockless farms also implemented optimized crop rotations with grass-legume leys and the harvested biomass was used by agreed cooperating livestock or biogas producing farms, respectively.
+The farm residues of the livestock/biogas farm, be it farmyard manure or biogas digest, are brought back to the cropland of the stockless farm in amounts equivalent to the amount of nitrogen removed with the grass-clover biomass.

 Two different cooperation models were established:

-Additionally, the cooperation between livestock and stockless farms will demonstrate a win-win situation for both farms, environmentally but also economically.
+These cooperations between livestock and stockless farms demonstrate a win-win situation for both farms, environmentally but also economically.
 As the grass-clover biomass will not be left anymore as much on the field but be removed instead, the associated nitrous oxide emissions will decrease along with an overall increase of the N-fixation performance of the grass-legume system.
-The livestock and/or biogas farm receives additional feedstuff and can therefore increase its intensity without further land use expansion.
-The cooperation is also economically viable since biogas can be produced by using the grass-legume and thereby improving nitrogen fixation by the legume and increase the overall efficiency of the system.
+The livestock and/or biogas farm receives additional feed stuff and can, therefore, increase its intensity without further land use expansion.
+The cooperation is also economically viable since biogas can be produced by using the grass-legume and thereby using fixed nitrogen and increase the overall efficiency of the system.